Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 To keep from chasing your toothpaste to the end of the tube place a large rubber band ( like the ones that come on fresh broccoli) at the end and gradually fold up the empty tube containing the used portion in the band.

 All adverts for toothpaste show a large amount of toothpaste spread right along the length of the toothbrush.
 They do this so you will copy and use more of their product than you need to.
 Just a pea sized amount of toothpaste is all that is necessary to clean your teeth.
 If you use as much as the advertisements show you are probably spending 4 to 5 times the amount of money on toothpaste than you need to.

-Best way to save money on Toothpaste.
 If you have toothpaste that can be tipped over, put it upside down and squeeze the bottle with the toothpaste in there.
 There would be a lot of toothpaste coming out if you can squeeze the bottle.
-This way you can save more money.

 When I can no longer get any more toothpaste out of the tube, I cut the tube into 2-3 inch sections and store them in a baggie.
 When I need toothpaste, I wet the brush and swipe some toothpaste from the cut sections.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.